 6th World Festival of Youth in USSR

-VI World Festival of Youth and Students – youth international festival, which opened July 28, 1957 in Moscow.
+VI World Festival of Youth and Students – Youth International festival, which opened July 28, 1957 in Moscow.
 The guests of the festival were 34,000 people from 131 countries.
 The slogan of the festival – “For Peace and Friendship”.
-The main artist of the VI World Festival of Youth and Students in 1957 was Boris Knoblok.
+The head artist of the VI World Festival of Youth and Students in 1957 was Boris Knoblok.
 One can marvel at the scale of thinking of the artist, his inexhaustible imagination, together with the experience of the joy of collective creativity, the foresight with which he and the organizers of the festival went to meet the people’s initiative, turning the aesthetic factor in the warm hospitality of Muscovites.
 The symbol of the Youth Forum, which was attended by delegates of leftist youth organizations in the world, became a dove of peace, devised by Pablo Picasso.

 For the festival in Moscow, following the tradition of previous youth festivals planned planting trees in the parks of the cities where they were held, was laid the park “Friendship”.
 Timed to the event, in the park was erected a sculpture “Flower Festival”, sometimes it is called “Friendship”.
 Also, were built the hotel complex “Tourist” and the hotel “Ukraine”.
 “Mir” (peace) avenue was named in 1957 in honor of the international peace movement and due to the Moscow festival – a memorial sign of it is still seen on the wall of the house number 2.
 For the first time, in the capital appeared Hungarian buses “Ikarus”, to the event were produced first cars GAZ-21 “Volga” and the first “Rafik” – a festival minibus RAF-10.